thomasweng15/jekyll-now/portfolio.md

 # Portfolio

 This is a curated list of past projects in chronological order.
+With the exception of my senior project, these were all side projects completed in my spare time.

-## Deep Learning on a Drone to Track Targets in Simulation
+## Deep Learning o  n a Drone to Track Targets in Simulation

 ![image](https://github.com/thomasweng15/RoboND-DeepLearning-Project/raw/master/screenshot1.png)